MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-support-web-fallback.md

 ## Handle BrowserRequired error

 To handle this kind of error, we need to launch a browser and let the user perform the authentication flow there.
-This can be done by calling `acquireTokenWithParameters()` method.
+This can be done by calling `acquireToken()` method.
 In order to use this method, a few additional configurations need to be done:

 - [Configure URL schemes in our Xcode project](../../identity-platform/tutorial-v2-ios.md#for-ios-only-configure-url-schemes)
 - [Configure the redirect URI in Microsoft Entra admin center](../../identity-platform/quickstart-mobile-app-ios-sign-in.md#register-your-quickstart-app)